orbisgis/h2gis/docs/dev/ST_Extrude.md

 -- 0.0 ; 5.0
 {% endhighlight %}

-*Note*: Currently the WKT cannot display the Z value of the geometry, but the WKB stores and manages the Z value.
+*Note*: Currently the WKT cannot display the Z value of the Geometry, but the WKB stores and manages the Z value.
 If you want to see the Z value you can use ST_ZMin, ST_ZMax functions.